-School Dedicates New Innovation Center
+School Dedicates New Innovation Clinic

 Dozens of guests gathered in the northwest corner of the School’s first floor Monday afternoon, Sept.
-16, 2013, to witness the ribbon-cutting dedication of the Dr. Charles Dunlap Innovation Center for Research and Education in Technology.
+16, 2013, to witness the ribbon-cutting dedication of the Dr. Charles Dunlap Innovation Clinic for Research and Education in Technology.

 The newly constructed facility will serve as a test and simulation lab where students can gain hands-on experience with the latest state-of-the-art equipment provided by different manufacturers.
-The Innovation Center exposes students to both the clinical and business sides of running a practice melding those with ethical practice underpinnings.
+The Innovation Clinic exposes students to both the clinical and business sides of running a practice melding those with ethical practice underpinnings.
 They will explore models such as group practice, sole practitioner and independent contractor.
 Among other skills, they will learn team leadership and critical business evaluation techniques.

 Dental and dental hygiene students will rotate through the clinic, which houses seven dental operatories that enable students to experience the direction of dental practice in the future through this state-of-the art facility.